Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Knock Out extraction with second order sidebands

 In contrast, the excitation band near $2 q_\x$ can only couple to particles whose betatron oscillations are anharmonic and frequency modulated, since only then they have a spectral component at this frequency range.
 This applies to particles towards the separatrix which undergo amplitude and phase detuning (see \cref{sec:detuning}).
-As a result, the beam is \enquote{scraped off} from the outside and the phase space distribution becomes steeper towards the separatrix, while the particle density in the core at $H=0$ is almost unaffected (\cref{fig:sim:beam_dynamics_excited}, bottom).
-As the particle density in the vicinity of the separatrix does \emph{not} increase during the slow extraction, spill intensity fluctuations are effectively reduced compared to the former case.
-However, it also means that a higher excitation strength is required to make particles from the core reach and cross the separatrix.
+As a result, the beam is extracted from the outside and the phase space distribution becomes steeper towards the separatrix, while the particle density in the core at $H=0$ is almost unaffected (\cref{fig:sim:beam_dynamics_excited}, bottom).
+In this case, the particle density in the vicinity of the separatrix does \emph{not} increase during the slow extraction, such that spill intensity fluctuations are effectively reduced compared to the former case.
+For an equal average extraction rate, the reduced density also demands a faster flow of particles across the separatrix, which likewise reduces the sensitivity of the process to ripples.
+However, it also means that a higher excitation strength is required to make particles from the core reach and cross the separatrix in order to maintain the same extraction rate.